ShunSakurai/check_forbidden/README.md

 - Exclude memoQ tags `{1}`, which is `<x id="1" />` in mqxliff file

 ### Maybe later
-- Get rid of { brackets } in the bilingual file field
 - Add settings to specify CSV delimiters
 - Add an ability to handle non-memoQ files
 - Create forbidden term list for [Microsoft Style Guide](https://www.microsoft.com/Language/en-US/StyleGuides.aspx) as an example